maxiphy/moxiphy/README.md

 ## License

-This project is proprietary software owned by Maxiphy Solutions SARL. © 2025 Maxiphy Solutions.
+This project is proprietary software owned by [Maxiphy Solutions SARL](https://maxiphy.com). © 2025 maxiphy.
 All rights reserved.

 ## Learn More